Pointe shoe: Shank

 Shanks are typically made from leather, plastic, cardstock, or layers of glue-hardened burlap.
 The flexibility of a shank is determined by its thickness and the type of material used.
 A shank's thickness may be consistent throughout or it may vary along its length to produce different strengths at select points.
 For example, slits may be cut across a shank at demi-pointe to enhance roll through.
 Also, a shank's thickness may transition at some point along its length in order to implement differing strengths above and below the transition.
 Standard pointe shoes typically have a full shank, in which the shank runs the full length of the sole, or fractional (e.g., half or three-quarter) length shanks.
 Many pointe shoe manufacturers offer a choice of shank materials, and some will build shoes with customized shanks of varying stiffness and length.

 Different pointe shoe makers offer different strengths of shank.
 For example, Grishko, a Russian pointe shoe company, offers various shank strengths such as super soft, soft, medium, hard, and super hard.
 The strength of the shank mostly depends on the arch and strength of the dancer’s foot.
 If the dancer has a strong and flexible arch, they would need a hard or super hard shank to support the foot while en pointe properly.
-If the dancer is starting pointe and has weaker feet, a super soft or soft shank would be more suitable, allowing the dancer to pointe their foot more easily.
+If the dancer is starting pointe and has weaker feet, a super soft or soft shank would be more suitable, allowing the dancer to point their foot more easily.
 Additionally, dancers will sometimes wear different pointe shoe models for different performance pieces.
 In such cases, the choreography can dictate the type of shank required; a lyrical style may call for a softer shoe, while an aggressive style with many turns is more easily performed in a hard, stiff shoe.